dtysky/BlogRework/README.md

 ### 2014.06

-Changing the theme... emm, you konw, my aesthetics at that time, so...
+Changing the theme... emm, as you known, my aesthetics at that time, so...

 ### 2015.02

-With the improved level of aesthetic quality, I  changed the theme again with using javascript and css animation.
-That theme is very close to it now.
+With the improved level of aesthetic quality, I  changed the theme again with using javascript and css animation, that theme is very close to it now.
 At the same time, I registered domains **dtysky.moe** and move the site to a DO VPS.

 ### 2016.02

 I changed my career from FPGA enginner to software enginner(web).
 Emm...one day, I find a music player is needed so that i need make my blog from static to dynamic.
-That's the reason why i do these.
+That's the reason why i does these.

 ## To(Never www)Do list